rocellaj/PerformanceCI/README.md

-# Performance Circle CI Integration
+# Taurus/Jmeter & CircleCI Integration
 Integrate benchmark test for every builds in circleci and enable reporting in the terminal

 # JMeter